harikaurel/Squiggle4Viability/README.md

 ```

 ### XAI Rule

-The script reads POD5 files from a specified directory, normalizes the signal, detects sudden drops or anomalies, and saves the results to a specified output TSV file.
+The script reads POD5 files from a specified directory, normalizes the signals, detects sudden drops (one of the features observed via XAI) or anomalies, and saves the results to a specified output TSV file.
 Additionally, it generates visualizations of the detected points and saves them as PDF files.

 ```
 python AI_scripts/detect_drops.py --out_path /out/file.tsv --in_path pod5_folder --figure_path figure/directory